 Past research has linked certain diets with inflammation, and doctors sometimes recommend patients eat healthier and lose weight in order to improve symptoms of chronic pain.
 Typically, sugary foods are the first to be cut and replaced by more fruits and vegetables.

-If you're experiencing chronic pain, you should schedule an appointment with a chiropractor today.
+If you’re experiencing chronic pain, you should schedule an appointment with your qualified health professional today.